 While we highly recommend completing this part of the hike, the Devil’s Thumb is only for those who really want to challenge themselves.
 There is one ridiculously steep section that will require you to climb using all fours before you reach the main viewpoint.
 Once here though you’ll get views over both Lake Agnes and Lake Louise and in the other direction to Victoria Glacier.

-Start the second day of your trip with an amazing sunset at what is our personal favourite of all the lakes near Banff.
+Start the second day of your trip at what is our personal favourite of all the lakes near Banff.
 While Lake Louise is often considered as the best of the lakes in Banff, Alberta, we think Moraine Lake takes the top spot.
 We have travelled around the world throughout the years and this is still one of the single most beautiful places I have ever seen with my own two eyes.

 As the sun starts to rise it basks the jagged peaks that tower above Moraine Lake in golden light and the blue colour of the lake starts to pop when the sun comes up.
 While Lake Louise is a milky blue this is a much clearer but deeper blue that really has to be seen to be believed.
 We’ve been here many times and it never fails to disappoint and is our favourite of the numerous lakes around Banff, Alberta.